 It is hard to say exactly how much it costs.
 It all depends on how many entries you apply for and what duration of your stay is, nationality, etc. Generally speaking, Chinese embassy or consulate only issue single entry Z Visa to aliens.
 If you apply for Z visa in the United States of America, US$140 for American citizens, US$30 for other citizens (www.travelchinaguide.com).

 The L (tourist) visa is the one that everyone can apply for without any special documents from academic institutions, government or business corporations.
 Thanks to this visa you can travel across China visiting all provinces apart from Tibet where all foreigners are required to apply for a special visa.
 It is very easy to get a one-month L visa without any problems and you can extend it twice in any province.
-Some people apply for double entry L visa as they want to visit Hong Kong and then come back to China again to carry on travelling.
+Some people apply for double entry L visa as they want to visit Hong Kong and then come back to China again to carry on traveling.

 1. Passport with at least 6 months remaining validity and available blank pages for visa.

 2. One completed Visa Application Form.
 You can find it on the website of Chinese Embassy.

-3. A recent passport-size colour photo with white background stuck on the visa application form.
+3. A recent passport-size color photo with white background stuck on the visa application form.

 4. Under some circumstances, the original and copy of Chinese Hotel Booking and Return Air Ticket are required.

 How to apply?

 You can apply for your L visa in Chinese Embassies, Consulates and other Chinese diplomatic missions to submit the application in person.
 If you can’t do it in person, you can pay an agency to apply on your behalf or ask a member of your family to do so.
 No appointment is required.
 Mailing your visa application form is not accepted.